JurajMariani/upa3/README.md

 # UPA Project No. 3

-This is a web scraping demonstration projcet for UPA - Data Storage and Preparation, BUT - Brno University of Technology, Faculty of Infromation Technology.
+This is a web scraping demonstration project for UPA - Data Storage and Preparation, BUT - Brno University of Technology, Faculty of Infromation Technology.

 ## Table of Contents